 Read Receipts Unavailable in Channel Conversations

 Microsoft has promised to deliver read receipts for private chats for some time.
 The roadmap item (51552) was revised from Q2 2019 to Q3 2019 and now we’re into 2020.
-As announced in Teams User Voice, the good news is that the read receipts feature has started to appear in Office 365 tenants for Teams desktop and browser clients; the Teams mobile clients has had the necessary user interface for a couple of months (so read receipts were available to tenants in the Technology Adoption Program (TAP)).
+As announced in Teams User Voice, the good news is that the read receipts feature has started to appear in Office 365 tenants for Teams desktop and browser clients.
+Microsoft says that it can take up to two weeks for all users to see read receipts in browser and desktop clients once roll-out starts for a tenant.
+The Teams mobile clients has had the necessary user interface for a couple of months to allow testing of read receipts by tenants in the Technology Adoption Program (TAP).

 The admin documentation for read receipts says “Read receipts allow the sender of a chat message to be notified when their message was read by the recipient in 1:1 and group chats 20 people or less.
 Message read receipts remove uncertainly about whether a message was read, and improve team communication.”